thorlorick/react_grade_insight/pastings.md

 # Version 2 or 3 maybe....
 Rick AI did not work. trying to run a local model was just not feasible and using one online requires potential costs which I need to keep to zero.
 So, with that in mind, Claude and I decided to use pattern recognition and fuzzy logic to mimic AI. fuse.js to the rescue!!

+# PATTERN MATCHER
+As of right now (11/18/25) Rick is a pattern matcher.
+He's got nothing else other than pattern matching, but so far he's decent at it!!!